Performance & Production Arts | UAL Diploma/Extended Diploma in Theatre Technology & Event Production | Level 3

 Without a doubt, one of the reasons we know you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
 The campus is a dedicated arts space, with the theatre courses running alongside music and art & design courses.
 You will collaborate with like-minded, passionate students and benefit from the various creative projects that take place, such as theatre shows, music gigs and art exhibitions.
 The campus is regularly used by professional creatives, which further highlights the quality of our industry-standard facilities.

-You can progress to university level, either at the MET or at other universities.
+After the Extended Diploma you can progress to a university-level course either at the MET or at other universities.
 Degrees at Northbrook MET include Stage & Production Management or Lighting & Sound Design.

 - Lighting technician/designer